-In accordance with the requirements of a Senate Continuing Order, the following document contains an indexed list of the titles of all relevant files created by the PSR Agency.
+In accordance with the requirements of Senate Procedural Order of continuing effect No. 12, the following document contains an indexed list of the titles of all relevant files created by the PSR Agency.
 This information covers a twelve month period and is updated twice yearly.

 In accordance with the Senate Order on departmental and agency contracts, contracts entered into by the Professional Services Review (PSR) in the previous financial year can be viewed on the AusTender website.

 The listed contracts each have a value of $100,000 or more, and have not been fully completed as at the reporting date, or have been entered into during the 12 months prior to the reporting date.

 PSR has not published a list of grant contracts as PSR does not fund grants.